chc-code/EnhancerInsight/README.md

 ---

-### 4. Prioritization — Mode 2A: input signal
+### 4. Prioritization — Mode 2A: input signal-guided

-Uses a numeric score in column 5 of the input BED (e.g. −log₁₀(*p*) from GWAS) as initial node heat.
-The signal is then propagated through the network.
+Each input region's score (e.g., GWAS −log₁₀(p-value)) is used as initial node heat.
+Signal is diffused through the network for context-aware ranking.

 ```bash
 pixi run python bin/random_walk_rank_regions_v4.py \